iogrids-website/roofing/content/pages/index.md

         avatar_alt: Jonquil Von Haggerston's photo
         content: >-
-          I wanted to replace my old roof in preparation for a solar installation..
-Ron and the team were timely, professional, thorough, and did exactly what they said they would do when they said they would do it.
+          I wanted to replace my old roof in preparation for a solar installation.
+Their team were timely, professional, thorough, and did exactly what they said they would do when they said they would do it.
   - section_id: call-to-action
     type: section_cta
     title: This Is Call To Action Block!